matthieugomez/Binscatters.jl/README.md

 [![Build Status](https://travis-ci.com/matthieugomez/Binscatters.jl.svg?branch=master)](https://travis-ci.com/matthieugomez/Binscatters.jl)

 This package defines a [`Plots`](https://github.com/JuliaPlots/Plots.jl) recipe to generate binned scatterplots.
 This implements the Stata command [`binscatter`](https://github.com/michaelstepner/binscatter) in Julia.

-## Installation
-The package is registered in the [`General`](https://github.com/JuliaRegistries/General) registry and so can be installed at the REPL with `] add Binscatter`.

 ## Syntax

-For more documention, type `?binscatter` in the REPL.

 ```julia
     binscatter(df::Union{DataFrame, GroupedDataFrame}, f::FormulaTerm, nbins::Integer;